jonasbucherETH/sushi_internship/README.md

 ### Questions
 * Which combination of ignoreNULL and ignoreInit to use for observeEvent(s)?
 With ignoreNULL = T and ignoreInit = F it works as intended, at least for displaying sample labels.
 But maybe there is a better combination (eg performance)
 * When I change the color group input, it immediately switches pack to initial selected value (Population), why?
-Maybe updateSelectInput in wrong position?
+Maybe updateSelectInput in wrong position? -> SOLVED